 Remember that some trains reach speeds of 300 km/h and can often go through tunnels and hilly areas, so Wi-Fi on board represents a real technological achievement.

-- Thalys: free Wi-Fi on all routes.
+- Eurostar: free Wi-Fi on all routes.

-- ICE: free Wi-Fi (in 1st and 2nd class).
+- Eurocity Direct (Brussels-Amsterdam), ICE and TGV INOUI: free Wi-Fi (in 1st and 2nd class).

 - NS (the Netherlands): free Wi-Fi (in 1st class and 2nd class) on InterCity trains featuring the Wi-Fi logo on the outside.

-- passengers who are members of the loyalty scheme of another member of the Railteam alliance holding a Thalys ticket for the same day;
+- passengers with a Eurostar ticket for the same day who are members of the loyalty scheme of another member of the Railteam alliance;

 - Bruxelles-Midi: rue de l'Instruction 158-160 (corner of rue de l’Instruction and Place Horta, 5 min. from Thalys platforms)